-After the tragedy of the 2011 Joplin tornado, Sara Jacobs Fisher knew that it was her time to step up and bring her community back from the brink of destruction.
-It was the pain and loss caused by the tornado that inspired Sara to help rebuild the Joplin Butterfly Garden and Overlook.
+After the 2011 Joplin tornado tragedy, Sara Jacobs Fisher knew that it was her time to step up and bring her community back from the brink of destruction.
+The pain and loss caused by the tornado inspired Sara to help rebuild the Joplin Butterfly Garden and Overlook.

 Sara finds inspiration through advocacy for the power of nature in healing and reflection.